| expand content | forums | advertise |

 Enter the port number in this box and click .

 When you click Submit, there should be a OK! word with a green background as shown in the screen shot below.
-If not, please see the guide on how to port forward as port forwarding is important for downloaders to be able to connect to you.
+If not, please read the guide on how to port forward as port forwarding is important for downloaders to be able to connect to you.

 3. Note down the IP address mentioned in the line